-Can Mulch go Bad? | How to Fix Moldy Mulch
+Can Mulch Go Bad? | How to Fix Moldy Mulch

 Mulch can go bad if it is damp and left in bags.
 Mulch can smell and turn rancid but is easy to fix.
 Empty the bag of mulch out into an open area or on a tarp.
 Use a rake to spread the mulch out and the rain and sun will help the mulch to dry out and balance any acidity, mold or fungus.
 After 1-2 weeks the mulch can be added to your garden.

-How to tell if mulch is bad
+How to Tell if Mulch is Bad

 Leaving mulch in bags without air holes can allow it to go bad but it is easy to fix.
 Here are the simple steps to fixing bad smelling or moldy mulch.